JSHayk/track_task/README.md

+# Keep in mind.
 You need to reload the page after adding, updating and deleting the student for UI.